Fundamentals of metalogic

 Content: Completeness theorems, Model theory and proof theory.

 Course description: This course provides an introduction to the metatheory of elementary logic.
 Following a "refresher" on the basics of notation and the use of classical logic as a representation language, we concentrate on the twin notions of models and proof.
 An axiomatic system of first order logic is introduced and proved complete for the standard semantics, and then we give a very brief overview of the basic concepts of proof theory and of formal set theory.
 The material in this course is presupposed by other courses in the Summer School, which is why it is presented first.

 Pre-requisites: it is assumed that students are at least familiar with logical notation for connectives and quantifiers, and can manipulate truth tables, some kind of proof system or semantic tableaux or the like.
 Normally they will have done a first logic course at tertiary level.
-Some basic mathematical competence is also presupposed, to be comfortable with the notion of a formal language, follow proofs by induction, be familiar with standard set-theoretic notation and the like.
+Some basic mathematical competence is also presupposed, to be comfortable with the notion of a formal language, follow proofs by induction, be OK with basic set-theoretic notation and the like.

 Lecturer: John Slaney is the founder and convenor of the Logic Summer school.
 He originated in England, ever so long ago, and discovered Australia in 1977.
 Undeterred by the fact that it had apparently been discovered before, he gradually moved here, joining the Automated Reasoning Project in 1988 on a three-year contract because he could not think of anywhere better to be a logician.
 He is still here and still can't.
 His research interests pretty much cover the waterfront, including non-classical logics, automated deduction and all sorts of logic-based AI.
 He was formerly the leader of the Logic and Computation group at the ANU, and of the NICTA program of the same name.

 Content: Kripke models, Hilbert calculi, Frame correspondences, Tableaux-based decisions procedures and Propositional linear temporal logic